 We woke up with the sun and visited local businesses around the Mae Klang Luang village.
 We passed by stilt houses, newborn piglets, and bright pink pineapples.
 Our visit was after the burning season which is the time of year many of the men in the village focus on rebuilding and repairing various structures and women work on handicraft work.
 Although it was a weekend fortunately when we stopped by the textile cooperative there was a local woman who was weaving a traditional colorful Karen scarf and was happy to show us the detailed process of her craft.

-Next up we fueled up on local caffeine at the Mae Klang Luang Coffee factory where we learned about the local process of growing, harvesting, and processing coffee beans.
+We fueled up on local caffeine at the Mae Klang Luang Coffee factory where we learned about the local process of growing, harvesting, and processing coffee beans.
 We got to taste test the coffee and it was spectacular!
 A few bags of coffee are great gifts to bring back as an ethical gift for loved ones at home.

 As we sipped our black coffee Sam got busy crafting a rod of bamboo into chopsticks for each of us with his machete!
 I’m continuously amused by how many sensible skills people have in Thailand.
 I for one could never whittle a pair of useable chopsticks with a knife, let alone a massive machete.